suffle-girl/to-do-app/README.md

 **#3 The responsive design isn't ideal for the biggest of the PC screens**

 Though I tested the design for different sizes of screens, when open on the bigger screens (more than 2150px), it still might need some adjustments.
+Although we can assume such an app would be primarily used on mobile and tablet devices, given the nature of to do lists in general.